-The amplitude of the tool head is 10 $\mu$ m, the vibration frequency is 20 kHz, the time step is set to $1 \times 10^{-7}$ s, and the iteration is 1500 steps, which is three cycles.
-Data is recorded every 10 steps, and a point is taken on the tool head, the speed of movement at this point is shown in Fig.3(a).
-It can be seen that the tool head has no vibration in the first 200 steps, and the speed is 0.
-The agitator in the tank is given a rotating speed of 300 rpm, and under the action of the agitator, the modified asphalt starts to rotate around the axis.
-The modified asphalt gradually diffuses outward from the initial rotation, and at 2s, the modified asphalt in the entire tank basically moves and forming a circulating field.
+The amplitude of the tool head is 10 μ m, the vibration frequency is 20 kHz, the time step is set to 1×10^{-7} s, and the iteration is 1500 steps, which is three cycles.
+Data is recorded every 10 steps, and a point is taken on the tool head, the speed of movement at this point is shown in Fig.3a.
+It can be seen that the tool head has no vibration in the first 200 steps, and the speed of 300 rpm, and under the action of the agitator, the modified asphalt starts to rotate around the axis.
+The modified asphalt gradually diffuses outward from the initial rotation, and at 2 s, the modified asphalt in the entire tank moves and forms a circulating field.

 After adding the vibration and cavitation model of the tool head, the speed in the tank changes.
 According to the monitored speed, it can be seen that from step 240 to step 740 is a complete cycle.
-From 240 steps, the speed of the tool head gradually begins to increase, the tool head is in the lowest point position, and starts the movement upwards, at this time, the modified asphalt under the tool head has a certain movement speed due to the compression of the tool head in the previous cycle, and the movement of the modified asphalt far away from the tool head basically has little effect, it is still dominated by stirring movement.
-Fig.3(b) shows the velocity of asphalt in the tank when iterating step 440.
+From 240 steps, the speed of the tool head gradually begins to increase, the tool head is in the lowest point position, and starts the movement upwards, at this time, the modified asphalt under the tool head has a certain movement speed due to the compression of the tool head in the previous cycle, and the movement of the modified asphalt far away from the tool head has little effect, it is still dominated by stirring movement.
+Fig.3b shows the velocity of asphalt in the tank when iterating step 440.
 At this time, the velocity of the tool head reaches a maximum of 1.279 m/s, and the movement speed of the tool head gradually decreases when the iteration continues.
 When the tool head moves to the highest point, the speed decreases to 0.
 From then on, the tool head will move down to the lowest point, and start the next cycle of motion at the same time.
-This reciprocating motion forms high-frequency vibrations of the tool head.
+This reciprocating motion forms high-frequency vibrations in the tool head.
 The main influence range of ultrasonic is near the end face of the tool head, and the movement of other areas is mainly affected by stirring, and the asphalt inside the tank can flow through the action of stirring, and then ultrasonic has an effect on the asphalt in the entire tank.